artainmo/DevOps/cloud/README.md

 Kolmogorov-Smirnov (KS) measures the maximum divergence between outcomes in distributions from facets.
 This means for example which college application outcomes manifest the greatest disparity by demographic groups.<br>
 Conditional Demographic Disparity (CDD) measures the disparity of outcomes between facets and subgroups.
 This means for example do some groups have a larger proportion of rejection than their proportion of acceptance.

+SageMaker Training Compiler is an optimized compiler.
+In integrates into AWS Deep Learning Containers (DLCs).
+It compiles and optimizes training jobs on GPU instances.
+It knows how to take advantage of GPU capabilities to accelerate training up to 50% depending on if you use it well.
+It converts models into hardware-optimized instructions.
+It is proven to work on the Hugging Face transformers library, not on own models but you can still use it on own models even if results are not guaranteed.
+However, with SageMaker distributed training libraries it is incompatible.

 ## Resources
 [Udemy course - Ultimate AWS Certified Cloud Practitioner CLF-C02](https://campus19.udemy.com/course/aws-certified-cloud-practitioner-new)<br>
 [Udemy course - 6 Practice Exams | AWS Certified Cloud Practitioner CLF-C02](https://campus19.udemy.com/course/practice-exams-aws-certified-cloud-practitioner/)<br>